 In order to achieve a sense of intimacy in these portraits, I spend several hours with the animals I photograph and I try to visit them multiple times.
 Depending on the animal, I may spend an hour or so simply lying on the ground next to the creature before I take a single image.
 This approach helps the animal acclimate to my presence and it allows me to observe the animal without being focused on picture taking.

 I am creating these photographs in order to take an unflinching look at aging and mortality.
-My maternal grandmother had dementia during her later years, and now my mom has it.
+Both my maternal grandmother and my mom died from complications related to dementia.
 I am scared of developing Alzheimer’s disease and I get nervous whenever I lose my keys or forget a person’s name.
 Photographing geriatric animals enables me to immerse myself in my fear of growing old.
 I have come to realize that these images are self-portraits.
 Or at the very least, they are manifestations of my fears and hopes about what I will be like when I am old.